Berkay Vardar

-Berkay Vardar (14 January 2003) is a Turkish professional footballer who currently plays at Süper Lig side Beşiktaş.
+Berkay Vardar (14 January 2003) is a Turkish professional footballer who most recently played for Fatih Karagümrük.

 Career

-Vardar made his senior debut in match week 2 of Group C at 2021–22 UEFA Champions League, against Ajax as a substitute player, replacing Umut Meraş on 73rd minute, ended 2–0 for Ajax, on 28 September 2021.
+Vardar made his senior debut in match week 2 of Group C at 2021–22 UEFA Champions League, against Ajax as a substitute player, replacing Umut Meraş in the 73rd minute, with the match ending 2–0 for Ajax, on 28 September 2021.
 On 22 April 2022, Vardar signed his first professional contract with Beşiktaş until 2025.